SvenTiigi/SwiftPlaygroundsCLI/README.md

 ## Features

-- [x] Easily generate Swift Playgrounds
+- [x] Easily generate and open Swift Playgrounds
-- [x] Predefined SwiftUI template option
+- [x] Generate Playground with SwiftUI template
-- [x] Open code from GitHub in a Swift Playground.
+- [x] Open code from GitHub in a Swift Playground

 ## Installation